AdobeDocs/commerce-merchant-services.en/help/product-recommendations/create.md

 >
 >Indicators may never reach 100%.

+The readiness indicator percent for recommendation types that depend on catalog data do not change much since the merchant's catalog does not change often.
+But the readiness indicator percent for recommendation types based on shopper behaviorial data can change often depending on daily shopper activity.

 #### What to do if the readiness indicator percent is low

-A low readiness percentage indicates that there are not many products from your catalog that would be included in recommendations for this recommendation type.
+A low readiness percentage indicates that there are not many products from your catalog that are eligible to be included in recommendations for this recommendation type.
 This means that there is a high probability that [backup recommendations](behavioral-data.md#backuprecs) are returned if you deploy this recommendation type anyway.

 For specific causes based on if the recommendation type is static- or dynamic-based, see the following:

 * **Static-based** - Low percentages for these indicators can be caused by missing catalog data for the displayable products.
 If they are lower than expected, a full sync can fix this issue.
 * **Dynamic-based** - Low percentages for dynamic-based indicators can be caused by:

-   * Missing fields in the required events for the respective recommendations (requestId, product context, and so on.)
+   * Missing fields in the required storefront events for the respective recommendation types (requestId, product context, and so on.)
-   * Your store does not have much traffic so the event volume is low
+   * Low traffic on the store so the volume of behavioral events we receive is low.
-   * The variety of events across different products in your store is low.
+   * The variety of storefront behavioral events across different products in your store is low.
 For example, if only ten percent of your products are viewed or bought most of the time then the respective readiness indicators will be low.

 #### Understand how readiness indicators are calculated